128technology/docs/docs/concepts_kni.md

 :::

 ### Script command line arguments
-In order to provide actionable information for script to perform their automation, each of the scripts are provided with a set of command line arguments to reflect the configuration, specifically for the `host` and `bridged` types the following information is provided
+In order to provide actionable information for script to perform their automation, each of the scripts are provided with a set of command line arguments that reflects the 128T configuration, specifically for the `host` and `bridged` types the following information is provided

-Each script for the `host` type interface has the following arguments
+Each script for the `host` type is passed each of the following arguments

 | arguments | description  | example |
 | ----------| -------------| --------|